CS222-UIUC/course-project-team-75/README.md

 To try the chat feature, run the client file in a directory containing a folder named "client_files"

 # Members and their roles:
-Nick Tsiones: Primary Back-End Programmer
+Nick Tsiones: Back-End Programmer (Python, JavaScript) Omer Siddiqi: Back-End Programmer (JavaScript- Firebase,useState,ueEffect)
-Tomas Sagartz: Back-End Programmer, Direciton/Design Lead

-Caleb Lee: Front-End Programmer
+Caleb Lee: Front-End Programmer (HTML/HTML5, CSS) Tomas Sagartz: Front-End Programmer (HTML/HTML5, CSS), Direction Lead
-Omer Siddiqi: Front-End Programmer

 # What the project does
 Allows for communication between users who have an account registered with the Trouble Web App